 Mr Khamenei's absence from view has led to speculation that he is incapacitated or is in hiding to avoid his father's fate.
 Israeli Defence Minister Israel Katz has said that any new leader would be an “unequivocal target”.

 US ambassador to the UN Mike Waltz suggested on Sunday that Mr Khamenei's injury was delaying peace talks.
 “I think part of it is that their leadership has been so devastated and so fractured, we know that the new ayatollah, the previous ayatollah's son, has been severely injured.
-He's in hiding, and he's incredibly difficult to get a hold of,” Mr Waltz said during an interview with ABC's This Week.
+He's in hiding, and he's incredibly difficult to get a hold of,” Mr Waltz said in an interview with ABC's This Week.

 Ali Khamenei made occasional appearances at the time of last June's 12-day war, although analysis of the images raised questions about his whereabouts.
 In peacetime, he regularly appeared in public.

 He was killed in an air raid on February 28 – without, according to the Israeli military, having made use of an underground bunker prepared for him in Tehran.
-Mojtaba Khamenei was elected to succeed him by an 88-member Assembly of Experts.
+Mojtaba Khamenei was elected to succeed him by the 88-member Assembly of Experts.

 With senior generals also killed, Iran's armed forces have turned to a “mosaic defence” strategy that devolves power to local commanders, raising questions about how much authority Mr Khamenei is exercising.